Five places bearing the brunt of the climate crisis

 What is the IRC doing to help?

-The IRC also partners with other organizations to advocate for policy changes that will reduce the impact of climate change while helping to support vulnerable communities around the world.
+The IRC also partners with other organisations to advocate for policy changes that will reduce the impact of climate change while helping to support vulnerable communities around the world.